Homes

 In some cases, the use of electrical appliances can also contaminate the indoor air.
 Combustion processes indoors are generally problematic and, depending on the type, can heavily contaminate indoor air with particles and other combustion by-products.

+Therefore, correct and effective ventilation in living spaces is an important measure to ensure a healthy indoor climate.
+You can find tips on our topic page "Proper Ventilation".
 A relatively new trend is the use of techniques to purify indoor air (i.e., filtering, binding, or breaking down airborne pollutants).
 This can be done passively using active wall paints, fabrics or floor coverings, or actively using electrically operated air purifiers.
-You can learn more about this topic on our topic page "Air Purification" page.
+You can learn more about this topic on our topic page "Air Purification".